 A consumer’s credit score directly influences their opportunities to be approved for loans or establish revolving credit accounts.
 It is also important to consider that credit scores have a profound impact on interest rates in terms of what a bank or lender might offer a consumer.
+They are a foundational aspect of how credit works.
 A consumer having a low credit score could be denied credit or be considered high risk, meaning if you are approved for credit, you will experience considerably higher interest rates than a person having an outstanding credit score.
 During the term of any loan, the amounting fees from interest can cost many thousands of dollars.

 A person who currently has a good or outstanding credit score must do their best to properly maintain their score.
 It is also very important for a consumer having a poor or fair credit score resulting from past misuse of credit to attempt to rectify the poor credit score as soon as possible.
 There are many processes in which a person can rebuild their credit score, potentially enabling them to get better interest rates on revolving credit and loans.

 Many people have issues on their credit report which they are unaware of.
 Identity theft is a common problem in the United States & consumer debts are frequently sold into a shady industry.
 The first step in determining if you have any outstanding issues is to get a copy of your credit report.
 AnnualCreditReport.com allows you to see your credit reports from Experian, Equifax & TransUnion for free.
 While many other sites sell credit reports and scores, a good number of them use negative billing options and opt you into monthly charges which can be hard to remove.
 If you find errors in your credit report, you can dispute them using this free guide from the FTC.